-The Multnomah Athletic Foundation believes all youth should have the opportunity to play, compete and participate in sports.
-We are committed to providing character and confidence building opportunities through athletics in underserved communities.
+The Multnomah Athletic Foundation believes every young person should have the opportunity to compete and participate in sports as well as have access to educational opportunities.
+We are committed to providing character and confidence building opportunities through athletics and education in underserved communities.
 The foundation provides community grants and scholarships so that youth can reach their full potential by learning and working together through athletics.

 The Multnomah Athletic Foundation is made up of volunteers,